rwxrob/bonzai/README.md

 and Alpine, watch for Bonzai Linux soon), as well as root kits, and other security tools

+## "Why not just use Cobra?"

+Just because something is popular (or first) doesn't mean it was well designed.
+In fact, often inferior designs are rushed to market just to gain adoption.
+Cobra seems to suffer from this.
+Discerning developers and engineers have been not-so-quietly complaining about Cobra's horrible design for years.
+It's time for something new.

+Cobra requires wasteful and error-prone sourcing of thousands of lines of shell code every time you create a new shell that needs to use a Cobra command with shell tab completion (`kubectl` requires 12637).
+It is not uncommon for operations people to be sourcing 100s of thousands of lines of shell code just to enable basic completion that could have been enabled easily with `complete -C` instead.
+Bonzai manages all completion in Go instead of shell and therefore allows the modular addition of any number of Completers including the standard file completion as well as calculators, dates, and anything anyone can conceive of completing.
+Completion is not dependent on any underlying operating system.
+Any Bonzai command can provide its own completion algorithm or use one of the many already provided.
+Cobra can never do this.

+Corba is also not design to be a command compositor at all, which is really unfortunate because they missed a golden opportunity there.
+Bonzai branches can be imported and composed into other branches and monoliths with just a few lines of Go.
+Registries of Bonzai commands can be easily inferred from dependencies on the `bonzai` package and creators are free to compose their monoliths from a rich eco-system of Bonzai branches and commands.
+Bonzai allows creation of Go multicall binary monoliths (like BusyBox) to be made easily, and from a diverse, modular, importable, composable sources.
+Such is simply not possible with Cobra and never will be.

+Cobra buys into the broken boomer "getopt" view of the world requiring people to remember all sorts of ungodly different combinations of dashes and equals signs hoping things will just work.
+Bonzai takes a no-dashes approach promoting much cleaner command lines with context and promotion of domain specific languages (created with PEGN, scan.X, or others) that easily translate directly to chat and other command-line interfaces for most humans without much need to look up the documentation, which, by the way, is embedded in the Bonzai command tree.

+Cobra provides minimal, unappealing command documentation that is virtually unreadable in source form.
+And Cobra provides no means of markup or use of color and doesn't even promote the same look and feel of manual page documentation.
+Bonzai has its own subset of Markdown, BonzaiMark, respects the well established readability of manual pages, and allows for the creation of elegant documentation that can be viewed from the command line or easily from a local browser on the same computer running the command.
+And the source containing the documentation is as easy to read as the documentation itself.

+In short, Cobra got us a long way, but has proved to be so laden with crushing technical debt from failed base design decisions that it simply is not sustainable given current modern expectations good user interfaces and documentation.
+Bonzai is a fresh, extensible, sustainable, human-friendly command compositor to take us into 2023 and beyond.

 ## What People Are Saying

 > "It's like a modular, multicall BusyBox builder for Go with built in